 After so many years of living together, it can seem easy to interpret the body language of dogs.
 However, it can hide some secrets that owners may not know.

-Surely, you know what your dog wants to tell you when he has a happy face or when he needs cuddles because he is sad.
+Surely, you know what your dog wants to tell you when it has a happy face or when he needs cuddles because it is sad.
 These are just a few aspects of dog body language.
 However, sometimes, nothing is as it seems.

 In the following lines, we will tell you what are the main gestures and postures that dogs adopt in different situations.
 Knowing them will be very useful for understanding what your dog wants to communicate to you.

 The body language of dogs: the parts of the body

 We believe it is more useful to analyze each part of the animal’s body separately.
 We know that dogs use their whole bodies, however, each dog is unique.
 For example, a dog may not have a tail, so it is important to know where to look in order to understand what it wants to communicate to us.